phthom/ContainerOrchestration/3-KubernetesLab.md

 **Registry**

 An image registry is a place where you store, retrieve, and share Docker images.
 Images that are stored in a registry can either be publicly available (public registry) or accessible by a small group of users only (private registry).
-IBM Cloud Container Service offers public images, such as ibmliberty that you can use to get started with Docker and Kubernetes to create your first containerized app in a cluster.
+IBM Cloud Kubernetes Service offers public images, such as ibmliberty that you can use to get started with Docker and Kubernetes to create your first containerized app in a cluster.
 When it comes to enterprise applications, use a private registry like the one provided in IBM Cloud to protect your images from being used and changed by unauthorized users.

 When you want to deploy a container from an image, you must make sure that the image is stored in either a public or private image registry.